jazz-community/ewm-scm-utils/README.md

 # ewm-scm-utils

-Engineering Workflow Management (EWM) SCM Utils / Rational Team Concert (RTC) SCM Utils
+Engineering Workflow Management (EWM) SCM Utils / Rational Team Concert (RTC) SCM Utils - A collection of utility commands providing custom SCM operations.

-A collection of utility commands providing custom SCM operations.
-A group of SCM operatios support exporting and obfuscating SCM content.
+- A group of SCM operatios support exporting and obfuscating SCM content.
 The exported data can be imported using related commands.
-Another group of operations helps analyzing SCM Workspaces, Streams and sandboxes and generate sizing statistics.
+- Another group of operations helps analyzing SCM Workspaces, Streams and sandboxes and generate sizing statistics.
 Includdes a framework that allows to implement own commands.
+- A third group akkows to share and update data in components in a stream as well as download component data into the local file system.
+A temporary repository workspace will be used for upload.
+The local data will not be a sandbox connected to Jazz SCM but remain diconnected.

 SCMUtils Version: 2.6